-The Court also reasoned that the offence was in relation to a property dispute and not relating to to ‘indignities, humiliations and harassment’ faced by vulnerable sections of society.
-Para 13 of judgment states that, ‘[T]he assertion of title over the land by either of the parties is not due to either the indignities, humiliations or harassment.
+The Court also reasoned that the offence was in relation to a property dispute and not relating to to ‘indignities, humiliations and harassment’ faced by vulnerable sections of society. ‘[T]he assertion of title over the land by either of the parties is not due to either the indignities, humiliations or harassment.
 Every citizen has a right to avail their remedies in accordance with law.
 Therefore, if the appellant or his family members have invoked jurisdiction of the civil court, or that respondent No.2 has invoked the jurisdiction of the civil court, then the parties are availing their remedies in accordance with the procedure established by law.
 Such action is not for the reason that respondent No.2 is member of Scheduled Caste.’ (para 12).
+Mere membership of the Scheduled Castes or Scheduled Tribes was not sufficient to constitute an offence under s.
+3(2)(v) of the Act, and there must be specific evidence to suggest that the offence was committed only because the victim belonged to the lower castes (Khuman Singh v.
+State of Madhya Pradesh, 2019 SCC OnLine SC 1104).

-The Court also reasons that remarks made within four walls of any building would not be construed to be made within public view. (para 15) Furthermore, the Court concluded that 'Since the matter is regarding possession of property pending before the Civil Court, any dispute arising on account of possession of the said property would not disclose an offence under the Act unless the victim is abused, intimated or harassed only for the reason that she belongs to Scheduled Caste or Scheduled Tribe.' (para 16)
+The Court also reasons that remarks made within four walls of any building would not be construed to be made within public view because of the absence of public. (para 15) For this, the Court relied upon Swaran Singh & Ors. v.
+State through Standing Counsel & Ors, (2008) 8 SCC 435, where the Court distinguished between a “public place” and a place within “public view”.
+Here, an offence committed outside the premises of a building would be witihin public view, but comments made within the premises of a structure in the presence of only some members of the public would not be.
+Furthermore, the Court concluded that 'Since the matter is regarding possession of property pending before the Civil Court, any dispute arising on account of possession of the said property would not disclose an offence under the Act unless the victim is abused, intimated or harassed only for the reason that she belongs to Scheduled Caste or Scheduled Tribe.' (para 16)

-Ultimately, the Court quashed the proceedings under the Act, and set strict limitations on circumstances under which prosecution under the Act can be initiated.
+Ultimately, the Court quashed the proceedings under the Act because of non-fulfillment of the requirements of s.
+3(1)(r), and set strict limitations on circumstances under which prosecution under the Act can be initiated.